-->'''Jack''': Awww; you do care.

 -->'''Pitch''' ''[to Jack]'': What goes together better than cold and dark?

-''WesternAnimation/RiseOfTheGuardians'' an animated movie released in 2012, has many ( but subtle) homosexual implications.
-Actually, for a cast where there aren't many females in (Tooth being the only one main female character, along with Sophie, Cupcake and Pippa who are only children) a lot of Hoyay innuendos could be expected, especially between Jack Frost (who is a LauncherOfAThousandShips in the movie) and Bunnymund, or FoeYay/Hoyay things between Jack Frost and Pitch Black (these two pairings are usually the most popular ones in the fanbase).
+''WesternAnimation/RiseOfTheGuardians'' has many (but subtle) homosexual implications.
+Actually, for a cast where there aren't many females in (Tooth being the only one main female character, along with Sophie, Cupcake and Pippa who are only children) a lot of Hoyay innuendos could be expected, especially between Jack Frost (who is a LauncherOfAThousandShips in the movie) and Bunnymund, or FoeYay/HoYay things between Jack Frost and Pitch Black (these two pairings are usually the most popular ones in the fanbase).

 * Jack and Bunnymund have the most of HoYay things between them throughout the movie.
 Of course between a human and an anthropological rabbit, could you expect anything else?
 It is even shown as the FanPreferredCouple in the movie for a huge part of the fanbase (when it isn't Jack x Toothiana or Jack x Pitch).